United Natural Foods, Inc. (UNFI) CEO Steven Spinner on Q1 2021 Results - Earnings Call Transcript

 Steven Spinner

-We were pretty much right on target, exactly, where we thought we would be.
+We were pretty much right on target, exactly where we thought we would be.

 Rupesh Parikh

 And then, I guess just my final question.
-Do you guys have meaningful success so far with the Key Foods win and it sounds like you're doing well on the cross-selling front as well.
-I just - overall, what are you seeing out there on the compelling front from [indiscernible] and some of the other players?
+So you guys had meaningful success so far with the Key Foods win, and it sounds like you're doing well on the cross-selling front as well. –Just overall, what are you seeing out there on the competing front from KeHE and some of the other players?

 Chris Testa

 Hi, Rupesh.
 This is Chris.
 Yes.
-Look, it remains a competitive environment, but what we're seeing is through the pandemic, we performed really, really well and that's opened up our pipeline.
+Look, it remains a competitive environment, but what we're seeing is through the pandemic, we performed really, really well, and that's opened up our pipeline.
 And in Q1, we began closing new business and that's basically because we have a stable supply chain.

 We have our scale to procure new products.
 We have the ability to sell natural conventional private label.
 And so, yes, it remains competitive, but what we're hearing from the customers and what we're seeing their results is we're getting new business.